100percentBAKA/hire-genix-meet-agentic/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
+Built with the latest Next.js and TypeScript, this project (**Hire-Genix Meet**) replicates Zoom, a widely used video conferencing tool.
 It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 30 thousand members.
 It's a place where people help each other out.